Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

     }
 );
 ```
-2. Login with an acs user on this site https://acs-sample-app.azurewebsites.net/ with the connection string of the resource we are testing.
+1. Login with an acs user on this site https://acs-sample-app.azurewebsites.net/ with the connection string of the resource we are testing.
-3. To test this, run the following form a cmd prompt `curl http://localhost:5000/startcall?acstarget=INSERTACSTARGETUSERHERE` using the acs user you created
+2. To test this, run the following from a cmd prompt `curl http://localhost:5000/startcall?acstarget=INSERTACSTARGETUSERHERE` using the acs user you created
-4. On the ACS Test App, you should see the incoming call.
+3. On the ACS Test App, you should see the incoming call.
-5. you can hang up the call now.
+4. you can hang up the call now.
 You can keep this tab and user open for upcoming steps.

 ## Playback media to a specific user
-1. insert the following code snippets above `app.Run()`, rerun the server, and end existing calls.
 ```c#
 app.MapGet("/playmedia", (
     [FromQuery] string acsTarget) =>